 Another way to use black tea bags is to soak them in hot water then freeze them.
 Use the frozen tea bags for a cold sore one-two punch.
 The iced tea bags will ease the cold sore pain and the tea compound’s anti-viral phyto-nutrients attack the herpes virus.

 Fruits and Vegetables

+Eating your fruits and vegetables is even more important when it comes to beating cold sores.
 Researchers from the General Nutrition Corporation, the Indiana School of Medicine and the UCSB Computer Sciences Department found that consuming foods rich in the compound lysine, such as apples and mangoes, had a significant impact on reducing severity of cold sore outbreaks.

 The group conducted a six month study tracking 1,543 herpes cold sore sufferers.
 The group took a daily dose of 936 milligrams of lysine and nine out of 10 sufferers had reduced outbreaks and severity of symptoms.
 Lysine is in nearly every food including beef, lamb, fish, dairy, eggs and even ice cream.

 Another food contributing to the cold sore fight is broccoli.
 Broccoli contains high levels of Indole-3-carbinol which may help deaden the herpes virus.
 Brussel sprouts and cabbage are other vegetables that also contain Indole-3-carbinol.